pudly/schmopera-hugo/content/articles/as-one-they-both-took-risks-that-paid-off.md

 date = "2017-11-20T11:00:00-05:00"
 lastmod = "2017-11-21T11:45:00-05:00"
 publishDate = "2017-11-20T21:07:00-05:00"
-short_description = "I was struck most in Hannah's story by how significant seemingly small things became.
+short_description = "I was struck most in Hannah&#039;s story by how significant seemingly small things became.
 Her handwriting was the greatest example of this.
 It had never occurred to me that handwriting could be so gendered and a source of exposure for a trans person.
-Much of Hannah's childhood is spent trying to be the perfect boy, and even her handwriting has to fit the perception of masculinity." slug = "as-one-they-both-took-risks-that-paid-off" title = "As One: &quot;they both took risks that paid off.&quot;"
+Much of Hannah&#039;s childhood is spent trying to be the perfect boy, and even her handwriting has to fit the perception of masculinity." slug = "as-one-they-both-took-risks-that-paid-off" title = "As One: &quot;they both took risks that paid off.&quot;"
 +++